jamesoyanna/QuidaxBook-App/README.md

 ### Tools Required
-The following tools is required to run this application:
+The following tools are required to run this application:

 * A text editor like Visual Studio Code
 * Command Line